photo-mickey/PrinterView/README.md

 Should work on mobile as well.
 Not much from the original design had changed, so [this](https://github.com/quillford/PrinterView/wiki) will still work for now.

-HTTPS is "Required for your site because you are using the default domain (bachone.github.io)".
-You might need to enable unsafe scripts for now.

 # Acknowledgements
 PrinterView uses the following:
 * [quillford](https://github.com/quillford)